 Note: The Install Certificate button may not be visible until the server is added to your browser's Trusted sites.

-- For Internet Explorer 10 (Symantec Endpoint Protection 12.1.2 or greater), ensure that you select Current User for Store Location.
+- For Internet Explorer 10 (requires 12.1.2 or later), ensure that you select Current User for Store Location.
 Otherwise, just click Next.

 - Click Place all certificates in the following store, click Browse, and then click Trusted Root Certification Authorities.